James McCray

 Rienzi

 Born 1938 in Ohio, McCray served in the United States Marine Corps during the Korean War before entering the Mannes School of Music in New York City where he was a pupil of Patricia Neway.
 In 1962 he won the Metropolitan Opera National Council Auditions.
-In the Spring of 1965 he was active with the Concert Opera Association at Philharmonic Hall in NYC, singing Chekalinsky in Pique Dame and Francesco in the United States premiere of Benvenuto Cellini.
-The following summer he appeared at the Stratford Festival of Canada as Jimmy Mahoney in Rise and fall of the city of Mahagonny.
+In the spring of 1965, he was active with the Concert Opera Association at Philharmonic Hall in NYC, singing Chekalinskij in Pikovaja dama and Francesco in the United States premiere of Benvenuto Cellini.
+The following summer he appeared at the Stratford Festival of Canada as Jimmy Mahoney in Aufstieg und Fall der Stadt Mahagonny.

-From 1965-1968 McCray was active with the Israel National Opera; performing such roles as Canio, Cavaradossi, Don José, Manrico, Riccardo, and Samson.
+From 1965 to 1968, McCray was active with the Israel National Opera, performing such roles as Canio, Cavaradossi, Don José, Manrico, Riccardo, and Samson.
 In 1969, he made his debut at the New York City Opera as Vladimir.
 The following year he sang Loris with the Opera Orchestra of New York, conductor Eve Queler, and soprano Judith de Pauli as Fedora.

-From 1974–1976 McCray performed annually with the Greater Miami Opera Association, portraying roles in productions of Robert Ward's The crucible, Richard Wagner's The flying Dutchman, and Giuseppe Verdi's Otello under conductor Emerson Buckley.
-In 1977 he had a particular triumph at the Seattle Opera as Siegfried in Wagner's Ring cycle.
+From 1974 to 1976, McCray performed annually with the Greater Miami Opera Association, portraying roles in productions of Robert Ward's The crucible, in Der fliegende Holländer, and Otello under conductor Emerson Buckley.
+In 1977, he had a particular triumph at the Seattle Opera as Siegfried in Wagner's Ring cycle.

-In addition to singing "Siegfried" in August Everding's Ring in Warsaw, Poland in 1989 and 1990, he sang over 100 performances of Tristan and Isolde including a production in Brussels with Gwyneth Jones,conducted by Sylvain Cambreling, in Montréal with Berit Lindholm, mise-en-scène by Roberto Oswald and costumes by Anibal Lapiz, and in Nancy, France, with Liesbeth Baltslev and in Freiburg (Germany) with Deborah Polaski, singing her first Isolde.And in Bordeaux (France) with Linda Kelm, conducted by Pinchas Steinberg with sets and costumes by Daniel Ogier.
-With the stage director Giancarlo del Monaco he has performed the principal tenor role in several productions including Otello, Il tabarro and Tannhäuser.
+In addition to singing Siegfried in August Everding's Ring in Warsaw in 1989 and 1990, he sang more than 100 performances of Tristan und Isolde, including a production in Brussels with Gwyneth Jones, conducted by Sylvain Cambreling, in Montréal with Berit Lindholm, in Nancy with Liesbeth Baltslev, in Freiburg with Deborah Polaski singing her first Isolde, and in Bordeaux with Linda Kelm, conducted by Pinchas Steinberg.
+With Giancarlo del Monaco he performed the principal tenor roles in several productions including Otello, Il tabarro and Tannhäuser.

 McCray has sung every Wagnerian opera for heroic tenor, from Liebesverbot and Die Feen to Parsifal.
-McCray has sung the Wagnerian repertoire in various Italian opera houses including La Fenice in Venice, where he also sang Fritz in Franz Schreker's Der ferne Klang with Sylvia Sass, under the musical direction of Gabriele Ferro.
+He appeared in Wagner in various Italian opera houses including La Fenice in Venice, where he also sang Fritz in Franz Schreker's Der ferne Klang with Sylvia Sass, under the musical direction of Gabriele Ferro.

-During that period McCray sang in several productions of Otello in theaters at Split, Hamburg, Zagreb, Graz, Ghent, Liège, Prague, Bratislava, and Miami.
+McCray sang in several productions of Otello in theaters at Split, Hamburg, Zagreb, Graz, Gent, Liège, Prague, Bratislava, and Miami.

-In October 1995, McCray was invited to Novi Sad in Serbia to sing a humanitarian concert and prepare some of its singers, including Frank van Aken for the production of Werther.
-At the same time, he sang Canio in Pagliacci in Novi Sad where he met his wife Prizrenka Petkovic McCray.
+In October 1995, McCray was invited to Novi Sad in Serbia to sing a humanitarian concert as well as Canio in Novi Sad, where he met his wife.

-McCray's last performance was Pollione in Bellini's "Norma" with the great Yugoslavian soprano Radmila Bakočević at the May Festival in Skopje, Macedonia in 1996.
+McCray's last performance was Pollione in Bellini's Norma with the Yugoslavian soprano Radmila Bakočević at the May Festival in Skopje, Macedonia, in 1996.

-Since then he has been teaching in Serbia, Italy, Germany, San Francisco – and The Hague, where he had been living since 1997, and where he died on January 30th, 2018.
+After that he taught in Serbia, Italy, Germany, San Francisco – and The Hague, where he had been living since 1997, and where he died on January 30th, 2018.

 Reference